Dr. William Robertson

 Broadly, I am interested in the connections between biomedical practice and cultural norms concerning bodies, genders, and sexualities.
 My research sits at the intersections of critical medical anthropology, queer theory, and science & technology studies.

-At both the master's and doctoral level, my research has focused on issues concerning queer and trans people in medical settings.
-My dissertation project, based on 12 months of ethnographic fieldwork at an anal cancer prevention clinic in Chicago, developed a queer theory of care that challenges heteronormative logics underlying both medical care and anthropological scholarship on care.
-My work puts on Mary Douglas's classic anthropological theories of dirt/pollution and taboo in conversation with more recent work from queer and trans theory, especially concerning issues of embodiment, heteronormativity, and humor.
+LGBTQ+ people's needs and desires are centered across my research projects.
+My PhD dissertation work, based on 12 months of ethnograhpic fieldwork in an anal cancer prevention clinic in Chicago, developed a queer theory of care to challenge heteronormative logics subtly undergirding medical care and anthropological scholarship on care.
+That project put Mary Douglas' classic anthropological theories of dirt/pollution and taboo into conversation with more recent work from queer and trans theory, especially concerning issues of embodiment, heteronormativity, and humor.
 My earlier Master's Thesis work examined the experiences of queer medical students as they were socialized into medical professionalism and developed a heteronormative medical gaze.